aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCM to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert DOCM to XLAM format for various reasons.
+DOCM is a Microsoft Word document with macros enabled, while XLAM is a Microsoft Excel file with macros enabled.
+Converting DOCM to XLAM allows users to access the macros in the document in the Excel format.
+This can be useful for creating automated processes or for creating interactive documents.

+<h2>How Aspose.Total Helps for DOCM to XLAM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from DOCM to XLAM.
+It is a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOCM file to HTML.
+Then, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process is simple and efficient, and can be used to quickly convert DOCM to XLAM.

 {{% /blocks/products/pf/feature-page-summary %}}